ironfox-oss/IronFox/docs/Features.md

 ## Fingerprinting

-- Enables Mozilla's [Suspected Fingerprinters Protection *(FPP)*](https://support.mozilla.org/kb/firefox-protection-against-fingerprinting#w_suspected-fingerprinters), with a [hardened configuration](https://gitlab.com/ironfox-oss/IronFox/-/blob/dev/patches/gecko-overlay/toolkit/components/resistfingerprinting/RFPTargetsDefault.inc) that closely resembles [Resist Fingerprinting *(RFP)*](https://support.mozilla.org/kb/resist-fingerprinting)
+In order to combat fingerprinting, IronFox enables Mozilla's [Suspected Fingerprinters Protection (FPP)](https://support.mozilla.org/kb/firefox-protection-against-fingerprinting#w_suspected-fingerprinters). **However:** IronFox modifies the set of protections *([targets](https://searchfox.org/mozilla-central/source/toolkit/components/resistfingerprinting/RFPTargets.inc))* covered by FPP to match [Resist Fingerprinting (RFP)](https://support.mozilla.org/kb/resist-fingerprinting), but **with the following changes**:

+- We allow first-party canvas data extraction, due to prompts unfortunately not being supported on Android *(Third parties are still blocked from extracting canvas data, and canvas data is still randomized when extracted)*
+- We do not unconditionally spoof CSS [`prefers-color-scheme`](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-color-scheme), to allow users to enable Dark mode if desired *(though we still enable light mode by default, see below)*
+- We allow display of content over 60FPS

+IronFox **additionally**:

 - Includes bundled fonts at [build-time](https://gitlab.com/ironfox-oss/IronFox/-/blob/2609477a278f7e4a3681e5979b354d6063249edd/patches/gecko-overlay/mobile/android/ironfox.configure#L18), to improve compatibility, and to help provide users with a baseline/common set of fonts
 - Sets the preferred appearance for websites *(CSS [`prefers-color-scheme`](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-color-scheme))* to light mode by default, and adds an option to configure it independently of the browser's theme  *(Like Firefox on Desktop)*, located at `General` -> `Customize` -> `Website appearance` in settings
-- Spoofs the locale for websites to English *(`en-US`)* by default, and adds a toggle to enable/disable it, located at `General` -> `Language` in settings
+- Spoofs the preferred locale for websites to English *(`en-US`)* by default, and adds a toggle to enable/disable it, located at `General` -> `Language` -> `Request English versions of webpages for stronger fingerprinting protection` in settings

 ## Security